 Handshake between dentists

 Sadly, many dental schools do not give occlusion the attention it deserves.
 In fact, they may gloss over the topic and simply urge students to “get it even.”
 That is, the goal may be just to make sure that prosthetics provide even bite contact and look decent.
-Drs.
-Lamberti and Feit go beyond those basic standards, and they are happy to put their expertise to use to help his fellow dentists ensure that their patients have the best possible treatment experience from beginning to end.
-They gladly accept referrals from other dental offices.
+Dr. Lamberti goes beyond those basic standards, and he is happy to put his expertise to use to help his fellow dentists ensure that his patients have the best possible treatment experience from beginning to end.
+He gladly accepts referrals from other dental offices.

 Learn More About Restorative Referrals